estuary/flow/site/docs/concepts/import.md

 # Imports

+Catalog spec files may include an `import` section.
+This is what allows you to organize your catalog spec across multiple interlinked files, and in some cases, import other resources.
+When a catalog is deployed, the imported resources are treated as part of the file into which they are imported.

-The `import` section is a list of partial or absolute URLs that are always evaluated relative to the base directory of the current source file.
+The `import` section is structured as a list of partial or absolute URLs, which Flow always evaluates relative to the base directory of the current source file.
 For example, these are possible imports within a collection:

 ```yaml